scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 It differs fundamentally from a TRC update (whether regular or sensitive) because the signatures on the new base TRC cannot be verified using the certificates contained in the predecessor TRC.
 Instead, a trust reset base TRC must be axiomatically trusted, similar to how the initial TRC is trusted.
 The base number of a new TRC following a trust reset is changed as shown in {{#table-7}}.

-This procedure serves as a remediation mechanism when an ISD must re-establish its root of trust following a severe compromise or loss of the voting keys.
-A TRC is considered compromised if its associated root or voting keys have been exposed.
-If the number of compromised or lost voting keys is lower than the voting quorum, a TRC update is sufficient to replace the affected keys (see [](#update)).
+This procedure serves as a remediation mechanism when an ISD must re-establish its root of trust following a severe compromise.
+A TRC is considered compromised if its associated root or voting keys have been exposed or lost.
+If the number of exposed or lost voting keys is lower than the voting quorum (see [](#quorum)), a TRC update is sufficient to replace the affected keys (see [](#update)).

-A trust reset is only required when the number of simultaneously compromised or lost voting keys meets or exceeds the TRC's voting quorum (see [](#quorum)), and an invalid or malicious TRC update has subsequently been produced and distributed across the network.
 The new TRC must be axiomatically trusted and distributed via out-of-band communication channels.

 ## Initial TRC Signing Ceremony {#trc-ceremony}